plus1tv/foil/readme.md

 - 🏃 `foilfolio-express-mongo` - A backend application for rendering foilfolio applications with Express and querying for data with MongoDB.

+- 😈 `foilfolio-github-daemon` - Responsible for keeping the server in sync with your portfolio's Github repo (so **Continuous Integration**), and uses [Github's Repository Webhooks](https://developer.github.com/v3/repos/hooks/) to do so.
+Alternatives such as using a git remote are also possible, but this has the added benefit of supporting the entire Github ecosystem (pull requests, tests, bots, and more).

 ## How it Works

 ### Foil Packages

-Every Foilfolio post starts with a [`package.json` file](https://docs.npmjs.com/files/package.json), just like any other Node module, but with the addition of the `foil` object that stores data not defined by `package.json` specification:
+Every Foilfolio post starts with a [`package.json` file](https://docs.npmjs.com/files/package.json), just like any other Node module, but with the addition of the `foil` object that stores data not defined by [`package.json` specification](https://docs.npmjs.com/files/package.json):

 ```json
 {